jameskabbes/Psi-Eta-Mu-Workshop/README.md

 # Instructions

 ## Workshop Instructions
-* Members will be divided into teams
+* Members will be divided into teams.
+* Teams will be given 5 prompts to complete in a timed manner.
-* Each team will work together to solve prompts
+* Each team will work together to solve prompts.
-*
+* All prompts can be adequately solved with sub-optimal solutions.
+Since you are being timed, it is recommended not to seek perfection.

 ## Submitting Answers
 You are permitted to submit answers as many times as you choose.
 Be sure to include your team's submission PIN when inputting your answers.
 Do not share you submission PIN with anyone outside your team!